John-mefful/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the directory my_first_directory that is in the /tmp directory. a script that changes the working directory to the previous one a script that lists all files
+Write a script that prints the type of the file named iamafile.